vinay-gupta-kandula/ecommerce-churn-prediction/docs/13_technical_documentation.md

 # Technical Documentation

 ## System Architecture
+The pipeline is modular, reproducible, and leakage-safe, with strict temporal separation between training and evaluation.

 The system follows an end-to-end ML pipeline:
 Data acquisition → cleaning → feature engineering → modeling → evaluation → deployment.